 Bear in mind though that if you have critical illness cover added to a life insurance policy, you’ll only receive one pay-out.
 So if you contract a serious illness, you’ll get a pay-out but will not receive anything further when you die.
 It is also worth noting that adding critical illness cover to your policy will come at an additional cost.

 To get the best deals on your mortgage life insurance policy, make sure you compare life insurance quotes online with Money Expert.
-We’ll get you a list of the best policies on the market that suit your needs so all you need to do is pick the right one for you and start saving right away, safe in the knowledge that, should the worse happen, your family will be financially sound.
+We’ll show you a list of the policies that suit your requirements so all you need to do is pick the right one for you and start saving right away, safe in the knowledge that, should the worst happen, your family will be financially sound.